 P1S file contains information on how to format and partition all disks installed in the system during Enhanced Automated Disaster Recovery (EADR).
-It is created during full backup and is saved on backup medium and on Cell Manager into package (MC/ServiceGuard and Veritas Cluster specific term)

-<Data_Protector_home>\Config\Se ver\dr\p1s directory on a Windows Cell Manager or in /etc/opt/omni/server/dr/ p1s directory on a UNIX Cell Manager with the filename recovery.p1s.
+It is created during full backup and is saved on backup medium and on Cell Manager into Data_Protector_home\Config\Se ver\dr\p1s directory on a Windows Cell Manager or in /etc/opt/omni/server/dr/p1s directory on a UNIX Cell Manager with the filename recovery.p1s.